-Rules for the III Vratsa International Conducting Course and Competition
+Rules for the IV Vratsa International Conducting Course and Competition

 1. Eligibility